Donald Trump’s Billion-Dollar Business Empire Explained

 The service is reportedly carried over the three major U.S. networks, with a flagship plan named “The 47 Plan” — referencing Trump’s dual presidential titles as the 45th and 47th president.

 It’s worth noting that the Trump Organization doesn’t develop these products directly.
-Instead, they license his name through companies like DTTM Operations, which handles trademark rights and licensing agreements.
-A disclaimer on the Trump Mobile site clarifies that The Trump Organization isn’t involved in manufacturing or distribution — only in name use.
+Instead, it licenses his name through companies like DTTM Operations, which handles trademark rights and licensing agreements.
+A disclaimer on the Trump Mobile site clarifies that the Trump Organization isn’t involved in manufacturing or distribution, only in name use.

 A Brand That Represents More Than Business